 11. Do a Facebook Live Q & A. Announce a specific date for a LIVE Q&A, and have a list of questions ready to answer.

-12. Create an in-depth tutorial about your process.
+12. Create an in-depth tutorial about your process and post it.

-13. Show close up detail of your work and have your audience guess what it is.
+13. Show close up detail of your work on Instagram and ask your audience to guess what it is.

-14. Ask your audience about your latest composition.
+14. Ask your followers what they think about your latest composition.

 15. Ask your audience—How does my work make you feel?